Intellectual Property & Technology Law

 Applying for the Certificate

-To be eligible to receive an Intellectual Property and Technology Certificate, a student must submit an IP & Tech Law Certificate Application to the USF School of Law Office of the Registrar.
+To be eligible to receive an Intellectual Property & Technology Certificate, a student must submit an Intellectual Property & Tech Law Certificate application to the USF School of Law Office of the Registrar.
 Applications are due the student's second-to-last semester.
 Applications must be submitted on or before the last day to drop classes in that semester.

 Students may obtain only one certificate.
 No student will be awarded more than one certificate upon completion of the JD degree, even if such student completed the requirements to more than one certificate program.

-It is each student's responsibility to ensure that all requirements for the Intellectual Property and Technology Certificate are satisfied in a timely manner.
+It is each student's responsibility to ensure that all requirements for the Intellectual Property & Technology Certificate are satisfied in a timely manner.